Cryru/Emotion/README.md

   - Parsing of "CFF" and "TTF" font formats, rasterizing and preparing an atlas of glyphs using an Emotion parser and rasterizer.
 	- Optionally the font can be parsed and rasterized using FreeType as a native library.
 (Requires FreeType compilation symbol and the inluded native library)
     	- Optionally the font can also be rasterized using StbTrueTypeSharp.
+  - "WAV" files for audio.
 - Asset loading and managements
  - Load assets from different sources, and manage their lifecycle.
+- Layer-based audio system with playlists and a custom resampler.
+- Rendering
   - Camera system.
-- Rendering
   - Drawing of things like lines, rectangles, triangles, and circles.
 	- These are all drawn as triangles, no GL_LINES here, monsieur!
   - Super fast rendering of many objects at once (less draw calls) through the magic of mapping buffers, batching, and streaming.
   - Draw order independent texture alpha testing and blending.
 (Mostly, you'll still need to order semi-transparent objects.
-This feature is achieved by discarding invisible fragments.)
+The included feature is achieved by discarding invisible fragments.)
   - Model matrix stack.
-  - Spritesheet based animation.
+  - Spritesheet based animation in either a grid or freeform format.
   - Text.
     - Includes advanced font drawing with control over each individual glyph.
     - Extensible Richtext class featuring auto wrapping, alignment, markup, and more.
-  - Cache draw commands to reexecute them faster.
+  - Cache draw commands to re-execute them faster.
-  - Different types of scaling, with pixel art in mind, allowing your game to look the same on all resolutions.
+  - Different types of scaling, with pixel art in mind, allowing your game to look good on all resolutions.
+  - Framebuffer (RenderTarget) stack, allows for easy management.
-- Shader pipeline
+- Shader Pipeline
   - Try multiple preprocessors to increase the compatibility of your shader.
-  - Specify fallbacks
+  - Specify fallbacks!
   - Predefined uniforms based on ShaderToy allow for cool effects.
-- An implementation of A*.
+- An implementation of A*
   - With the ability to add a custom heuristics function, and perform other customizations.
 - Logging.
   - Runs on another thread as not to interrupt your game.
   - Remote logging to PaperTrail and other services which support the protocol.
   - Easily create your own logger!
 - Framerate independent timing with a semi-fixed step.
-- Easy tilemap drawing.
+- Easy tilemap drawing and handling.
   - Integration with the "Tiled" application.
   - Includes layer opacity, multiple tilesets, animated tiles, and more.
 - QuadTree Implementation
-- Runtime configuration.
+- A lot of configurable options.
 - ImGui Integration through a plugin.
-- Framebuffer stack and easy framebuffer (RenderTarget) management.
 - Execute C# files as scripts in runtime!
+- Lots of math helper functions.

 ## Building and Using